Wee-Free-Medic/weefreemedic/content/privacy-policy.md

 This privacy notice for Michael Dacre/Wee Free Medic ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at info@weefreemedic.org or via [the contact form](/contact).
+If you still have any questions or concerns, please contact us at {{<email "info">}} or via [the contact form](/contact).

 SUMMARY OF KEY POINTS